Jobs

 Do you want the opportunity to make a real difference in the lives of young people with significant needs?

-Would you like to work from home one day a week?
+Would you like to work from home one day a week and the rest on site?

 A therapeutic organisation that caters to young people with significant and complex SEND who cannot be supported in mainstream schools.
 These young people all have EHCP's.
 They support a diverse group of young people with increasingly complex needs, including those with SEMH, neurodiversity, sexual harmful behaviours, young carers, involvement in county lines, those in residential care homes with severe mental health needs, and children looked after.
 Many of these young people have experienced trauma and may have a history of negative experiences with education.